Cash and Carry (film): Plot

-Upon their return to their humble abode in the city dump following six months of fruitless prospecting, the Stooges stumble upon an orphaned young woman and her incapacitated younger brother, Jimmy, who have taken up residence in their shack.
+Upon their return to their humble abode in the city dump following six months of fruitless prospecting, the Stooges discover that an orphaned young woman and her incapacitated younger brother, Jimmy, have taken up residence in their shack.
 Despite initial reservations, the Stooges demonstrate compassion upon realizing Jimmy's physical challenges, with Curly even offering assistance with his studies.

-During a tireless search for a replacement for their deflated car tire, Curly's serendipitous discovery of a can brimming with coins sparks excitement.
+While rummaging around in the dump in search of a replacement for their deflated car tire, Curly finds a can brimming with coins.
 This cache of coins, termed "canned coin" by Curly, leads to a frenzied search through discarded cans in pursuit of further treasures.
-However, upon learning of Jimmy and his sister's financial plight and their earnest quest to procure funds for Jimmy's crucial operation, the Stooges' hearts soften.
+However, upon learning that the money belongs to Jimmy's sister, who has been saving her meager wages to provide funds for Jimmy's operation, the Stooges' hearts soften.
+They embark on a mission to augment the sum required for Jimmy's surgery.

-Moved by empathy, the Stooges embark on a mission to augment the funds required for Jimmy's surgery.
-Initially, they explore the possibility of accruing interest on their modest sum in a bank account, only to be disillusioned by the prolonged timeframe it would necessitate.
-Their predicament worsens when they fall victim to two confidence men who abscond with their meager $62 worth of savings and their automobile under the guise of providing a treasure map.
-Undeterred, the Stooges embrace their newfound quest and venture to the indicated location marked on the map.
+The Stooges explore the possibility of accruing interest on their modest sum in a bank account, but are disillusioned to learn that it will take longer than a century to achieve their financial goal.
+Their predicament worsens when they fall victim to two confidence men who abscond with their $62 worth of savings and their automobile in exchange for a treasure map.
+The Stooges enthusiastically venture to the indicated location marked on the map.
 Following a series of mishaps, they inadvertently breach the walls of the United States Treasury.
 Mistakenly believing they have struck gold, they begin to unearth stacks of currency, only to find themselves swiftly apprehended by the authorities.

 Their escapade ultimately leads them into an unexpected encounter with President Franklin D. Roosevelt, who, upon learning of Jimmy's plight, extends a presidential pardon to the Stooges and offers to cover the expenses for Jimmy's much-needed surgery.